-Summary: Federal lawsuit challenging President Trump's ban on "bump stock" devices by executive fiat
+Summary: Federal lawsuit challenging ATF/President Trump's ban on "bump stock" devices by executive fiat

-Plaintiffs: Damien Guedes, Firearms Policy Foundation, Madison Society Foundation, Florida Carry, Inc., Missouri state Rep. Shane Roden; Firearms Policy Coalition (by consolidation with FPC v.
-Whitaker)
+Plaintiffs: Damien Guedes, Firearms Policy Foundation, Madison Society Foundation, Florida Carry, Inc., Missouri state Rep. Shane Roden

-Defendants: Bureau of Alcohol, Tobacco, Firearms and Explosives, Acting Attorney General Matthew Whitaker, ATF Acting Director Thomas Brandon, United States of America; Attorney General William Barr (by substitution)
+Defendants: Bureau of Alcohol, Tobacco, Firearms and Explosives; ATF Acting Director Thomas Brandon; Attorney General William Barr (by substitution); United States of America

 - Joshua Prince, Esq.
 (FPF/Guedes plaintiffs) - Civil Rights Defense Firm, P.C.